sass/sass-spec/README.md

   prints the error message to standard error and exits with a non-zero status code when it compiles the input.
 These specs are known as "error specs".

+These files may also have [variants that are specific to individual implementations][].

+[variants that are specific to individual implementations]: #implementation-specific-expectations

 The path to the spec serves as the spec's name, which should tersely describe what it's testing.
 Additional explanation, if necessary, is included in a silent comment in the input file.
 Specs may also contain additional files that are used